Auto-generated

 2.2.1 Spatial Processing and Audio-Motor Integration

 Ahveninen et al. (2006) extended this account by reporting a double dissociation between anterior ‘what’ and posterior ‘where’ processing, with dorsal stream responses emerging at 70–150ms post-stimulus onset.
-Rauschecker (2011) further noted a cross-species shift: whereas non-human primates recruit the dorsal stream primarily for spatial localization, humans appear to repurpose it for sensorimotor integration in speech.
+Rauschecker (2011) further noted a cross-species shift: whereas non-human primates recruit the dorsal stream primarily for spatial localisation, humans appear to repurpose it for sensorimotor integration in speech.

 2.2.2 Anatomical Definition and Evidence

 The Frontal Eye Field (FEF), located in the caudal middle frontal gyrus ventral to the junction of the superior precentral sulcus (sPCS) and superior frontal sulcus (SFS), serves as a primary prefrontal node of the dorsal stream.
-The FEF contains a full topographic map of contralateral space, predominantly encodes spatial information (cited from Bedini (2023) - Brain Structure: Wang et al., 2015) and is a core node of the Dorsal Attention Network (DAN), mediating covert spatial attention, oculomotor control, and spatial working memory (Bedini & Baldauf (2021)).
+The FEF contains a full topographic map of contralateral space, predominantly encodes spatial information (cited from Bedini (2023): Wang et al., 2015) and is a core node of the Dorsal Attention Network (DAN), mediating covert spatial attention, oculomotor control, and spatial working memory (Bedini & Baldauf (2021)).
 It is structurally connected via SLF1 and SLF2 to posterior parietal (LIPd) and temporoparietal cortices, embedding FEF anatomically in the “where”-stream.

-2.2.3 The “Where”-Stream as a Spatial-Motor System
+2.2.4 The “Where”-Stream as a Spatial-Motor System

-A related question concerns the dorsal language pathway, Rolls et al. (2023) - Cerebral Cortex report that connections of PBelt, A4 and A5 with BA44 may form a language-related dorsal pathway.
+A related question concerns the dorsal language pathway, Rolls et al. (2023) report that connections of PBelt, A4 and A5 with BA44 may form a language-related dorsal pathway.
 However, this is not in conflict with a spatial-motor property: The same stream seems to perform spatial processing and sensorimotor feedback in the right hemisphere and articulatory and phonological processing on the left.

 3.0 Methods